the-erin-collective/response-dashboard/README.md

 # response-dashboard
+ web app for viewing response information

+# Dependencies

-Make sure nodeJS, NPM and PostgresSQL are installed on your computer.
+Make sure nodeJS and NPM are installed on your computer.

 Run `npm install` in the root directory to install dependencies.

 ## Development server

-Edit the file `app\config\db.config.js` with the relevant connection details for your db.

-Then run `node index.js` in the command line from the root of the project.
+Then run `npm start` in the command line from the root of the project.

-On first run test data will be inserted into the database from the file `app\config\testdata.js`

-After the first run you can set the flag `insertTestData` to false to avoid producing warnings when running the server, it should still function with the warnings though.
+If your browser does not open automatically to the app page visit `http://localhost:3000/`